Renew your driving licence online with DVLA if you have a valid UK passport.

 You need to include these things with your completed forms:

-- a recent passport type photo (don’t sign the back of the photo)
+- a recent passport type photo (do not sign the back of the photo)

 - your current photocard licence, if you have it